 "But I-" His hand shot out and slapped her, hard.
 She fell off her chair and rolled onto the floor.
 "Get up!" he bellowed.
 "Get up and say that again!"
 She sat erect, her eyes refusing to focus.
 He yanked her to get feet, dragged her to the door, and pushed her out into the street.
-"Wait for me at the hotel," he whispered, then re-entered the tavern.
+"Wait for me at the hotel," he whispered, then reentered the tavern.
 "Promises me a night's entertainment and then starts lecturing me about Cassius Hill's virtues," he announced, sitting down again at his table.
-"That bastard wouldn't know a virtue if it jumped up and spit in his face." ''' The Widowmaker Reborn: Volume 2 of the Widowmaker Trilogy ''' There was still no reaction, so he stood up.
+"That bastard wouldn't know a virtue if it jumped up and spit in his face."
+There was still no reaction, so he stood up.